Tax Tips for Lyft Drivers: Ridesharing Taxes

 Deducting mobile phone expenses

-Your smartphone is a major tool of your trade, and it can also be the source of some of a large business expenses.
+Your smartphone is a major tool of your trade, and it can also be the source of some of large business expenses.
 These expenses can include:

 - Cost of the phone